 ABOUT HEIHACHIRO NAKASHIMA

-Mr. Nakashima earned a B.M. at the Eastman School of Music and an M.M. at the Setnor School of Music at Syracuse University.
+Dr. Nakashima earned a B.M. at the Eastman School of Music and an M.M. at the Setnor School of Music at Syracuse University.
 While in Syracuse, he served as concertmaster of the Syracuse University Symphony Orchestra as well as an orchestral graduate assistant.
 He was fortunate to have studied with perhaps the best and most sought-after musicians of our time, the legendary Charles Castleman, world-renowned violinist, Laura Bossert, and esteemed pedagogue, Terry King.
-Mr. Nakashima will be pursuing a D.M.A. at the Frost School of Music at the University of Miami, with a full scholarship as a Henry Mancini Institute Fellow, under Charles Castleman fall of 2018.
+Dr. Nakashima earned his D.M.A. at the Frost School of Music at the University of Miami, with a full scholarship as a Henry Mancini Institute Fellow, under Charles Castleman fall of 2021.
 Recently in Miami, he served as concertmaster of the Frost Symphony Orchestra, conducted by Gerard Schwarz, and Ensemble Ibis, conducted by Christopher Theofanidis and Shawn Crouch.
 Featured works include Bruckner Symphony No.4 and "A Thousand Cranes" respectively.
-Mr. Nakashima will be a Teaching Assistant for Charles Castleman and the Henry Mancini Institute from 2020-2021.
+Dr. Nakashima was a Teaching Assistant for Charles Castleman and the Henry Mancini Institute from 2020-2021.
 He plays on a Lorenzo and Tomaso Carcassi 1784 violin.

 Dr. Nakashima is an avid swimmer and is a two-time MVP, two-time All-Conference swimmer, and a three-time Captain of the Spartanburg Day School Swim Team.